jaseblenner/wwwjaseblennercom/README.md

 Local basic pre-commit and linting checks (mainly for terraform) have been configured in the `.pre-commit-config.yaml` file - note that there is a dependency to have the required pre-commit linters and dependencies installed locally for these to run successfully.
 Example only.
 A better way to do this would be to leverage [GitHub Actions](https://github.com/features/actions) to perform these.

-The `./.github/CODEOWNERS` CODEOWNERS file is used to define individuals or teams that are responsible for code in a repository
+The `./.github/CODEOWNERS` file is used to define individuals or teams that are responsible for code in a repository.

 ## References